SWI-Prolog/swipl-devel/CMAKE.md

 Building SWI-Prolog requires cmake version 3.5  or later (*).
 Many Linux systems ship with a cmake package.
 On  MacOS we use the Macport version.
-If the shipped cmake version is too old   you may wish to download cmake from https://cmake.org/download/ On Linux systems, installing cmake 3.12 is as simple as:
+If the shipped cmake version is too old   you may wish to download cmake from https://cmake.org/download/ On  Linux   systems,  installing  e.g., cmake 3.12 (please pick the latest stable version) is as simple as:

     wget https://cmake.org/files/v3.12/cmake-3.12.0-Linux-x86_64.sh
     sudo sh cmake-3.12.0-Linux-x86_64.sh --prefix=/usr/local --exclude-subdir

-(*) Tested with 3.5 (Ubuntu Xenial), 3.10 (Ubuntu Bionic), 3.12 (MacOS).
+(*) Tested with 3.5 (Ubuntu Xenial), 3.10 (Ubuntu Bionic), 3.14 (MacOS).
-Version 3.5 does not work with the 7.7.20   tar file, but does work with the current git version.

 ## Native build